Stephen Frost

 Stephen Frederick Eustace Frost (born 28 December 1955) is an English actor and comedian.
+He is best known for his work on Whose Line Is It Anyway? as well as several projects with comedy partner Mark Arden.

 Early life

-Frost was born in Redruth, Cornwall, and is the son of the abstract artist Terry Frost and brother of painter Anthony Frost.
+Frost was born on 28 December 1955 in Redruth, Cornwall, and is the son of the abstract artist Terry Frost and brother of painter Anthony Frost.

+He joined Banbury School (now Wykham Park Academy) in north Oxfordshire, part of Stanbridge Hall, in September 1967.
+The school had become comprehensive that term, but only in name; the buildings largely remained.
+The school transitioned over years.
+He played rugby for his county at age 16, and badminton locally, and athletics, in the AAA five star scheme.
+His brother Simon was also athletic.
+He took part in many school drama productions, in the sixth form, with his brothers Simon and Matthew.
+In the sixth form he grew a beard, and worked with the National Youth Theatre.
+He won a playwright award from the Royal Court Theatre.
+The head of the school drama group was Brian Derbyshire; the teacher left the school at the same time as Stephen, in July 1974.

+He passed two O-levels, Geography and Physics.
+He passed one A level, Geography.
+His headteacher was Harry Judge.
+He lived at 2 Old Parr Road from 1963 to 1974.
+In 1974 family moved to Newlyn in Cornwall.
+He attended the Guildhall School of Music and Drama with Art Malik (and his wife Gina Rowe), Mark Arden and actors Jeremy Gittins and Robert McCulley.

 Career

 Work with Mark Arden

 Frost is known for his work in the 1980s with Mark Arden as part of the double act The Oblivion Boys on Saturday Live.
 Veterans of the alternative comedy scene, he and Arden appeared in The Young Ones, and later had their own TV series Lazarus and Dingwall on BBC2.
 They played the lead roles in the 1987 revival of Tom Stoppard's play, Rosencrantz and Guildenstern Are Dead at the Piccadilly Theatre.
-They also played two robbers in ‘Big Deal’ series 2, in the episode ‘Popping Across The Pond’.
+They also played two robbers in 'Big Deal' series 2, in the episode 'Popping Across The Pond'.

 In 1994 the Oblivion Boys starred opposite the comedy duo Raw Sex (Simon Brint and Rowland Rivron) in the partially-improvised comedy film There's No Business....

 The duo appeared in a series of British TV advertisements ending with the catchphrase "I bet he drinks Carling Black Label".
 One spoofed the "launderette" commercial for Levi's in which Nick Kamen stripped to his underwear; in their pastiche, Arden and Frost played launderette customers who were stripped entirely, with just strategically placed books maintaining their modesty.